awsdocs/aws-transit-gateway-guide/doc_source/network-manager-getting-started.md

 1. Choose the ID of your global network\.

 1. The **Overview** page provides an inventory of the objects in your global network\.
-For more information about the pages in the dashboard, see [Visualizing and Monitoring Your Global Network Using the Network Manager Console](network-manager-monitor-console.md)\.
+For more information about the pages in the dashboard, see [Visualizing and monitoring your global network using the Network Manager console](network-manager-monitor-console.md)\.